 Published in 2008, it is available via Lulu.com, in print or as an e-book.

-NOTE 21 June 2018, I am awaiting a new delivery of books, so if you would like a signed copy, and a dedication if you wish to buy one as gift for yourself or to give away: price is £8.95 (postage and packing £2.00 in the UK, please ask for cost to ship elsewhere).
+NOTE 21 June 2018, I am awaiting a new delivery of books, so if you would like a signed copy, and a dedication if you wish tor yourself or as a gift, there will be a snall delay.
+The price is £8.95 (postage and packing £2.00 in the UK, please ask for cost to ship elsewhere).